Using known zeta-series to derive the Dancs-He series for $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$: Introduction

-There is also a product representation due to Euler (1749), namely $\zeta(s) = \prod_{\,p}{{\,1/(1-p^{-s})}}$, where the product is taken over all prime numbers $p$, which is the main reason for the interest of number theorists in this function.
-As noted by Euler, since the harmonic series diverges, then from Eq.~(\ref{eq:Zdef}) one deduces that $\lim_{s \rightarrow 1^{+}}{\,\zeta(s)} = \infty$, which implies, from the product representation, that there are an infinitude of prime numbers.
-For real values of $s$, $s>1$, the series in Eq.~(\ref{eq:Zdef}) converges by the integral test and its sum for integer values of $s$ has attracted much interest since the times of J. Bernoulli, who proved that $\sum_{k=1}^\infty{{\,1/k^{\,2}}}$ converges to a number between $1$ and $2$.
-Further, Euler (1735) proved that this sum is equal to ${\,\pi^{2}/6}\,$, cracking the so-called \emph{Basel problem}.
-He also studied this kind of series for greater integer values, finding, for even values of $s$, the notable formula (1750)
+The Riemann zeta function is defined, for real values of $\,s$, $s>1$, by\footnote{There is also a product representation due to Euler (1749), namely $\zeta(s) = \prod_{\,p}{{\,1/(1-p^{-s})}}$, where the product is taken over all prime numbers $p$, which is the main reason for the interest of number theorists in this function.
+As noted by Euler, since the harmonic series diverges, then from Eq.~(\ref{eq:Zdef}) one deduces that $\lim_{s \rightarrow 1^{+}}{\,\zeta(s)} = \infty$, which implies, from the product representation, that there is an infinitude of prime numbers.}

+For $\,s>1$, the series in Eq.~(\ref{eq:Zdef}) converges by the integral test and its sum for integer values of $s$ has attracted much interest since the times of J. Bernoulli, who proved that $\sum_{k=1}^\infty{{\,1/k^{\,2}}}$ converges to a number between $1$ and $2$.
+Further, Euler (1735) proved that this sum evaluates to ${\,\pi^{2}/6}\,$, solving the so-called \emph{Basel problem}.
+He also studied this kind of series for greater integer values, finding, for even values of $\,s$, the notable formula (1750)

-where $n$ is a positive integer and $\,B_{2 n}$ are Bernoulli numbers.\footnote{Since $B_{2 n} \in \mathbb{Q}$ and $\pi$ is a transcendental number, as proved by Lindemann (1882), then Eq.~(\ref{eq:Euler}) implies that $\,\zeta{(2\,n)}\,$ is a transcendental number.} For odd values of $s$, $s>1$, on the other hand, no analogous closed-form expression is known.
-In fact, except for the Ap\'{e}ry proof (1978)~\cite{Apery}, not even an irrationality proof is presently known for $\,\zeta{(2\,n+1)}$, which makes the things enigmatic.
+where $n$ is a positive integer and $\,B_{2 n}$ are Bernoulli numbers.\footnote{Since $B_{2 n} \in \mathbb{Q}$ and $\pi$ is a transcendental number, as first proved by Lindemann (1882), then Eq.~(\ref{eq:Euler}) implies that $\,\zeta{(2\,n)}\,$ is a transcendental number.} For odd values of $s$, $s>1$, on the other hand, no analogous closed-form expression is known.
+In fact, not even an irrationality proof is presently known for $\,\zeta{(2\,n+1)}$, except for the Ap\'{e}ry proof that $\,\zeta(3)\,$ is irrational (1978)~\cite{Apery}, which makes the things enigmatic.

-In trying to find out a closed-form expression for $\,\zeta{(2\,n+1)}\,$ similar to that in Eq.~(\ref{eq:Euler}), Dancs and He found a new ``Euler-type'' formula containing series involving the numbers $\,E_{\,2\,n+1}(1)$, where $\,E_{\,2\,n+1}(x)\,$ denotes the Euler's polynomial of degree $2\,n+1$~\cite{Dancs}. ~Their main result follows from some intricate series manipulations, in the lines of those found in Tsumura's proof of Eq.~(\ref{eq:Euler})~\cite{Tsumura}.
-As the Dancs-He series apparently can not be reduced to a finite closed form expression, some insight was given into why the odd case is more difficult.
-However, the fortuitous appearance of the numbers $\,\ln{2}\,$ and $\,\zeta{(2n+1)}$ in these formulas, which is hard to be explained with usual series expansions, might well remain a mystery.
+On trying to find out a closed-form expression for $\,\zeta{(2\,n+1)}\,$ similar to that in Eq.~(\ref{eq:Euler}), Dancs and He found a new ``Euler-type'' formula containing series involving the numbers $\,E_{\,2\,n+1}(1)$, where $\,E_{\,2\,n+1}(x)\,$ denotes the Euler's polynomial of degree $2\,n+1$~\cite{Dancs}. ~Their main result follows from some intricate series manipulations, in the lines of those found in Tsumura's proof of Eq.~(\ref{eq:Euler})~\cite{Tsumura}.